abhishekmaha23/abhishekmaha23.github.io/content/posts/zkp/zkp_ssi_1.md

 	5. **Sovrin**: *did:sov* - DIDs on the Sovrin network which is a private ledger based on Hyperledger Indy.
 	6. **Indy**: *did:indy* - DIDs resolvable on any network based on Hyperledger Indy
 	7. **Peer**: *did:peer* - An extensible version of did:keys that can be hyperlocal and usable by devices
-	8. **Sidetree** - *did:sidetree* -  https://identity.foundation/sidetree/spec/ - A specification for how to support DIDs running atop any `decentralized anchoring chain` (Bitcoin, Ethereum, other DLTs)
+	8. **Sidetree** - [*did:sidetree*](https://identity.foundation/sidetree/spec/) - A specification for how to support DIDs running atop any 'decentralized anchoring chain' (Bitcoin, Ethereum, other DLTs)

   Many more exist!
 All of these methods come with their own standards and specifications for interoperability.
 No form of versioning is consistent across these methods, as they are all independently developed (and correspondingly not always compatible with all the available tooling).

 2. **Verification Methods**: DID documents usually mention one or more verification methods, such as cryptographic public keys to authenticate or authorize actions based on the DID.
 Verification methods can take an arbitrary number of parameters, depending on the implementation.
-A overview is found at https://www.w3.org/TR/did-spec-registries/, which also provides input for all possible values supported by DID documents, as well as many exceptional use-cases.
+A overview is found [here](https://www.w3.org/TR/did-spec-registries/), which also provides input for all possible values supported by DID documents, as well as many exceptional use-cases.

 A DID document may contain references or definitions of the Verification Methods associated with the DID for the purposes of
 - *Authentication*: logging and general credential use